-Lab or bench scale units are necessary to reduce costs and risks while identifying optimal parameters before scaling up to industrial applications of ultrasonication.
+Lab or bench scale units are necessary to reduce costs and risks while identifying optimal parameters before scaling up to make cannabis nanoemulsions with ultrasonic technology.
 Flow-through cells that incorporate multiple horns are effective at providing uniform delivery of ultrasound to large volumes of material.
 Since Le Herbe is primarily a cannabis beverage company, we specialize in nanoemulsions, scaled-up units and have vast technical experience with batch sizes of 4,500 + gallons / processing rates of 2 metric tons/hr.
 Ultrasonication is now readily available and can be customized for a range of cannabis applications like beverages, tinctures, gel caps, etc.

 The present experiment briefly reports on cannabis nanoemulsions stabilized by Span 80 and Tween 80 at different operating conditions.
 Effects of various operating parameters such as HLB value, surfactant fraction, oil fraction, sonication times and high-power amplitude were investigated and optimized on the basis of droplet size and stability of nanoemulsions.
 The ability of ultrasound to produce unique, high-value products with improved functionality, while reducing chemical and energy consumption in cannabis nanoemulsions is revolutionary.
 It is envisioned that the continual development of this technology will lead to gradual industrial uptake of ultrasonics and eventually its mainstream adoption for the production of valuable Consumer Packaged Goods (CPG).